cloud-bulldozer/benchmark-operator/docs/kube-burner.md

 - [metrics-aggregated.yaml](../roles/kube-burner/files/metrics-aggregated.yaml): This metric profile is indicated for benchmarks in large clusters.
 Since the metrics from the worker nodes and the infra nodes are aggregated and only metrics from master nodes are collected individually.
 Also the parameter **step** can be used to reduce the number of metrics (at the expense of granularity) that will be indexed.

 By default the [metrics.yaml](metrics.yaml) profile is used.
 You can change this profile with the variable **metrics_profile**.
+> Metrics collection and indexing is enabled when setting prometheus.prom_url.

 ## Pin to server and tolerations